“QA used to be about finding bugs; now it’s about holding the entire release together under constant pressure.”

 QASource Solution:

-Did you know that 65% of QA leaders cite changing requirements as a top challenge to maintaining effective testing processes?
+Did you know that 65% of QA leaders cite changing requirements as a challenge to maintaining the testing processes?
 Frequent and late-stage modifications to business requirements derail testing plans, invalidate previous test cases, and compress testing timelines.
 These challenges lead to rushed QA efforts, increased defect leakage, and higher release costs.

 QASource Solution:

 Poor test data is one of the key challenges in QA testing.
 When data is unreliable, incomplete, or not compliant, test results become inaccurate.
 QA teams struggle to recreate real-world scenarios.
-As a result, bugs go undetected until late in the process.
-This increases the risk of issues in production.

 According to recent research, 57% of organizations say test data management is a major barrier to stable test environments.
 Without the right data, even well-designed tests can fail to catch critical defects.